ostranme/swagger-ui-themes/README.md

 ###Demo
 ---
 The [Swagger Petstore](http://petstore.swagger.io/#/) example was used as the example to showcase different themes.
-In the demo folder, open the index.html file and either remove or comment out the link to the 'screen.css' in the <head> tags.
+In the demo folder, open the index.html file and either remove or comment out the link to the `screen.css` in the `<head>` tags.
 Next add a link to the desired stylesheet theme.
 Serve up the index.html locally to view theme.

 ###License
 ---